Kronshtadt Orion: Development

 Kronstadt began the development of Orion in 2011 as part of the Russian MoD-funded Inokhodets programme.
 In 2013–2015, the company revealed the first layout of the Orion.
 In May 2016, RIA Novosti reported that test flights of the drone had begun.

 On 24 August 2021, it was reported that the Russian MoD and Kronshtadt signed a deal for the procurement of 5 combat groups of an upgraded version of Orion, Inokhodets-RU (also known as Sirius).
 Each group will have several drones; delivery is scheduled for 2023.

 The large-scale Russian-Belarusian exercise Zapad in September 2021 included Orion drones.

 Operational history

 According to Russian Defense Minister Sergei Shoigu, the Orion was tested for strike missions in 2019 in Syria.
 In 2020, the Russian Defence Ministry received the first batch of Orion drones for trial operation.

 By 9 April during the 2022 Russian invasion of Ukraine, there was video confirmation of Orion performing six successful strikes on Ukrainian vehicles, however the first combat loss of a drone was reported on 7 April.

+As of 17 August 2023, 6 Orion drones have reportedly been lost in combat according to Oryx.

+Russian journalist Aleksandr Rogatkin in April 2024 commented on the relative lack of use of Orion drones by Russian military.
+He said that the Orions were "eclipsed by the Lancets and primitive FPV drones, which thrashed such a heap of enemy equipment that several tanks and trucks destroyed by the Orion in Mariupol did not make a difference."
+He also said that "this war is not for medium-altitude UAVs" and with layered air defense, they are useless as combat drones.

+In September 2024, during the Ukrainian Kursk incursion, the lower presence of anti-aircraft capabilities in the operational area allowed Russian forces to use Orion drones in attack and reconnaissance missions against Ukrainian formations.
+As of 23 October 2024, there are at least 26 instances of Orion striking Ukrainian positions or armored vehicles in Kursk and Sumy regions according to the Russian OSINT project LostArmour.
+On 20 October, Ukrainian forces published a video of an Orion drone being shot down, reportedly by a Strela-10 SAM system.
+The Ukrainian Air Force also claimed to have destroyed one on 31 August.

+According to Russian sources, the first contract for the export of the Orion-E reconnaissance and strike system had been signed with an Asian country as of late December 2024.